This Course Has Passed.

 Need further information?

 If you would like to reserve a place or require any further information or need to clarify anything, please email email@example.com or firstname.lastname@example.org or phone 07733 080 389

 UC Advice & Advocacy Ltd

-In January 2010 he was invited to provide written and oral evidence to the DWP Local Housing Allowance Inquiry, Westminster, with some of his recommendations being adopted as “best practice”.
-He is retained as the NRLA’s HB & UC consultant, providing advice, training and advocacy, including representation at First and Upper-tier HB tribunals, with some of his cases, relating to backdating, direct payments and overpayments, becoming important “caselaw”.
+In January 2010 he was invited to provide written and oral evidence to DWP’s Local Housing Allowance Inquiry, with some of his recommendations being adopted as “best practice”.
+He is retained as the NRLA’s HB & UC consultant, providing advice, training and advocacy, including representation at First and Upper-tier Tribunals, with some of his cases, relating to backdating, direct payments and overpayments, becoming important “caselaw”.

-He now owns and operates www.universalcreditadvice.com.
-And publishes regular updating bulletins on Universal Credit to more than 1300 registered subscribers from both the Social and Private landlord sectors.
+He operates www.universalcreditadvice.com. and publishes regular updating bulletins on Universal Credit to more than 1300 registered subscribers from both the Social and Private landlord sectors.